 You’ll find Paraíso de los Pinos just off the north coast of the island, just over 10 minutes’ drive from the town of San Francesc Xavier.

 Touch down at Ibiza Airport, the main point of arrival for the islands.
-From there, hop on a ferry to Formentera.
+From there, hop on a passenger ferry to Formentera (note: cars aren't permitted except for residents).
 There are year-round flights from London Heathrow and City airports, Paris-Charles de Gaulle and major Spanish cities, and seasonal services from almost every European destination you can name.

 Ferries leave Ibiza from various spots: the main port is in Ibiza Town, and boats leave every half hour in high season.